infojam-james/Test-Cases/Investigations/Finalising-an-Investigation/investigations-10.md

 >**YorSafety: Investigation finalised**

->This investigation has been finalised and now requires authorisation.
+>This investigation has been finalised and now requires your authorisation.
 Please log in to [Yorsafety](https://www.yorsafety.org.uk), where you will find the case on your dashboard.

+>It is essential that, in addition to the investigation itself, you review the Actions and add additional ones if necessary.
+You can use the comments box within each action to alert the Case Lead.
+To authorise the incident log into [Yorsafety](https://www.yorsafety.org.uk) and click the 'Authorise' button in the 'Investigations' section.
+Once authorised the Health & Safety Team will close the incident but the Actions will stay live until completed.

 ##Concurrent Expected Results